jerry81/GHP/2025/nov.md

   - measles making a comeback - was defined as Eliminated status by CDC
     - 2 massive US outbreaks
 - tech
+  - the quantum coputer problem: qubits susceptible to slipping out of quantum states, lose info
   - kubecon atlanta: cloud native computing poised to explode
     - cloud-native building apps that take adv of cloud envs using k8s
   - new tuberculosis antibiotic